wftutorials/android-beginner-tutorial/README.md

 View view =inflater.inflate(R.layout.dialog_layout,null);
 ```

 The above works.
-Dont think to much about it.
+Don't think to much about it.
 You might have to change `MainActivity` if your class
 is named different.
-This is the content.
-If you know enough of java you realize we are doing some casting.
+This is the context.
+If you know enough of java you realize we are doing some casting
+as well.

 ANYWAY!!!!